EN FR

 Research Scientists

-• Jean-Francois Baget [Inria, Researcher]
+• Jean-Francois Baget [INRIA, Researcher]

 • Pierre Bisquert [INRAE, Researcher]

-• Nofar Carmeli [Inria, Researcher]
+• Nofar Carmeli [INRIA, Researcher]

-• David Carral Martinez [Inria, Researcher]
+• David Carral Martinez [INRIA, Researcher]

 Faculty Members

-• Michel Leclère [University of Montpellier, Associate Professor]
+• Michel Leclère [UNIV MONTPELLIER, Associate Professor]

 PhD Students

-• Akira Charoensit [Inria, from Apr 2023]
+• Akira Charoensit [INRIA]

 Technical Staff